 5 important things to think of when conducting usability testing of voice interaction using voice controlled assistants.

-Over the last year there has been a significant increase in the use of voice controlled assistants such as the Amazon Echo or the Google Home, with over 17 million devices estimated to have been purchased over the last three months alone.
+Over the last year, there has been a significant increase in the use of voice-controlled assistants such as the Amazon Echo or the Google Home, with over 17 million devices estimated to have been purchased over the last three months alone.

 As sales of these devices have boosted more companies are starting to develop systems to work with voice interaction and we are seeing an increase in different ways people can use their devices, some of these are new services such as making calls or sending message others are new channels for existing services such as asking the weather, ordering their online groceries or even ordering a taxi.

-As researchers, we’re interested in the usability of these devices and how we can develop different ways for testing voice interaction.
-The key difference between mobile app or website and a voice interaction system is that the user has no visual cues.
+As researchers, we’re interested in the usability of these devices and how we can develop different ways of testing voice interaction.
+The key difference between a mobile app or website and a voice interaction system is that the user has no visual cues.
 Users have to rely on the audio response given by the device rather than seeing visual feedback and this is something that must be taken into account when conducting usability sessions with voice interaction.

-1. Use participants with different levels of experience using voice controlled assistants.
+1. Use participants with different levels of experience using voice-controlled assistants.

 When planning sessions, it is important to think about the participants you will recruit to take part.
 As this is a new technology, it is important to recruit users that do not yet own voice controlled devices as well as those more experienced.
 By doing this you can see any issues with the system for beginners while noting down and problems within the user journey with someone who is already familiar with the device and how it works.